 Always be aware of roadside conditions and options available to you.
 You never know when a sudden flat tire or other vehicle malfunction may put you out of commission for a would-be assailant.
 Most major roadways have a white pole placed into the ground along the road.

 These poles will have between one and three yellow reflective stickers.
-One indicates that portion of the grassy area is relatively flat and can be pulled over onto fairly quickly if the situation calls for it.
+One indicates that a portion of the grassy area is relatively flat and can be pulled over fairly quickly if the situation calls for it.
 Two stickers mean there is an incline or slight grade and some caution should be used when entering the area.
 Three stickers mean, if possible, avoid the area and proceed further down the road to a more stable location.

 When you can, avoid buying gas at the same location all the time or in a pattern.
 If you normally purchase gas on your way home from work, try purchasing it on the way to work in the morning to break up your routine.
 If you have a favorite coffee shop for your commute, try adding in a new one.